-One of the chief concerns we have as website owners is how to drive traffic to our websites.
+One of the chief concerns we have as website owners are how to drive traffic to our websites.
 Without knowing how to get more traffic, how else will we get more leads, make more sales and continue to make money online?

 There are a number of ways to get more traffic, so I’ve collected this list of my favorite traffic-generation techniques.
 I’ve tried to organize them into the following categories: